blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 When several `data-categories` values are given, they are interpreted as a **union**.

+It may happen that two or more Retention Policies conflict, e.g. the same data may be at the same time:
+- no longer to be kept (covered by a `NO-LONGER-THAN` Retention Policy, the event of which has happened and the `duration` delay expired),
+- AND in mandatory keeping (covered by a `NO-LESS-THAN` Retention Policy, the event of which is yet to happen, or the `duration` of which is yet to expire).

+In such cases, `NO-LESS-THAN` takes priority over `NO-LONGER-THAN`.
+The data is kept.

 ## Detailed Design

 A separate document gives a list of [examples](examples.md) on how to represent real-life Privacy Requests, as defined in [supported legislation](#supported-legislation), or as modeled in existing systems with which we seek interoperability.